 Our first base in the territory was a cabin on Kluane Lake, so after a delicious lunch at Klondike Rib & Salmon in Whitehorse, we headed to the supermarket and liquor store to get supplies for the next 3 days.
-Kluane Lake in the south-west area of the Yukon is the largest lake contained entirely within the territory, it’s 224km from Whitehorse and the nearest community is Destruction Bay on the southern shore of the lake.
+Kluane Lake in the south-west area of the Yukon is the largest lake contained entirely within the territory.
+The lake is 224km from Whitehorse and the nearest community is Destruction Bay on it’s southern shore.

 It took about 3 hours to drive to Kluane Lake from Whitehorse, we arrived at around 7 PM.
 Just before we reached our cabin we drove through the eerie Silver City ghost town, carefully avoiding the snowshoe hares and arctic ground squirrels darting across the road.